 £16 million boost for agricultural innovators

-- Department for Business, Innovation & Skills, Department for Environment, Food & Rural Affairs, Department for International Development, Biotechnology and Biological Sciences Research Council, The Rt Hon Greg Clark MP, Lord de Mauley TD, and The Rt Hon Justine Greening MP
+- Department for Business, Innovation & Skills, Department for Environment, Food & Rural Affairs, Department for International Development, Biotechnology and Biological Sciences Research Council, The Rt Hon Greg Clark, Lord de Mauley TD, and The Rt Hon Justine Greening

 - Part of: